 What Are Countable and Uncountable Nouns?

-In English, we categorize nouns into two groups based on whether they are counted or not.
-Take a look at the list below:
+In English, nouns are often classified into two groups based on whether they can be counted or not.

 - Countable Nouns